South Africa Privacy Centre

 TransUnion Analytic and Decision Services (Pty) Ltd

-TransUnion Auto Information Solutions (Pty) Lt
+TransUnion Auto Information Solutions (Pty) Ltd

 7. Where we store and send personal information